rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta/index.md

 ## :material-relation-one-to-one: 6.
 Integration with Zabbix and Netbox
 In this step, you need to create an API token in both Zabbix and Netbox to add the token to the .env file.

-### :material-import: 6.1 Importing Routers into Zabbix
+### :material-import: 6.1 Importing Routers to Zabbix

 1. Access the scripts folder:
 ```bash